-The Department of Public Utilities has determined that adequate sanitary sewer and water services will be available to serve the proposed project subject to the payment of any applicable connection charges and/or fees and extension of services in a manner which is compliant with the Department of Public Utilities standards, specifications, and policies.

-Sanitary sewer and water service delivery is also subject to payment of applicable connection charges and/or fees; compliance with the Department of Public Utilities standards, specifications, and policies; the rules and regulations of the California Public Utilities Commission and California Health Services; and, implementation of the Citywide program for the completion of incremental expansions to facilities for planned water supply, treatment, and storage.
+The Department of Public Utilities has determined that adequate sanitary sewer and water services will be available to serve future development on adjacent lands subject to the payment of any applicable connection charges and/or fees and extension of services in a manner which is compliant with Department of Public Utilities standards, specifications, and policies; the rules and regulations of the California Public Utilities Commission and California Health Services; and, implementation of the City-wide program for the completion of incremental expansions to facilities for planned water supply, treatment, and storage.
+Reservations for Public Utility Easements will be required for any existing public water or sewer mains located within existing public street rights-of-way proposed to be vacated.